Undercover Boss Australia: Episodes

 The first series premiered on Network Ten on 18 October 2010 with the CEO of Domino's Pizza Australia, Don Meij.
 The episodes that followed included the CEO of Boost Juice, Janine Allis, and Peter Murray, National Director of Operations of Veolia Environmental Services, and CEO of BIG4 Holiday Parks of Australia, Ray Schleibs A second series was broadcast from 12 September 2011.

 Production

 Network Ten planned an Australian version for airing in 2009, however the production never took off and instead, was delayed one year.
 Ten's Chief Programming Officer, David Mott stated "We’ve defined a few iconic Australian companies.
 It's a great series.
 It's a real eye opener.
 It's a little ripper.", hoping the series will become a ratings success to similar to that of Masterchef Australia.
 He also explained the Australian version will be based on the American version, not the British version "We saw the UK version, but thought it needed to be upscaled a little bit,"....."That's what the American version was."

 International broadcasts

 Selected episodes of Undercover Boss Australia air in the United States on TLC and OWN, as part of Undercover Boss: Abroad.

+In the United Kingdom, the series rotates with other iterations of the franchise on the Undercover Boss Global channel of Pluto TV; as of 2023 the Australian series and Undercover Boss Canada had begun airing on E4 Extra.